WojciechThomas/jenkinsdemo/README.md

 # jenkinsdemo

-Demo for lecture on DevOps
+Demo for lecture on DevOps.